cloudmesh-community/book/chapters/doc/piazza.md

   resolved     Sometimes we move some general help messages to the resolved folder in case the help message results into information that is posted on our class Web page.
 We than will add a link to where in the class Web page this question was answered.
 The TAs will aggressively try to put information into the Web page. discussion   Any content that deserves its separate discussion and is not covered in the above folder.

-In addition to these general folders we also have two folders which **MUST NOT BE USED BY ANY STUDENT TO POST CONTENT**.
+In addition to these general folders we also have some folders which **MUST NOT BE USED BY ANY STUDENT TO POST CONTENT**.
 These folders serve to communicate your assignments and are used internally between Gregor and the TA's.
-Please do not mark any questions about assignments with the assignments folder, but instead use help
+Please do not mark any questions about assignments with the `assignments` folder, but instead use `help`.

 *assignments*: